Sir Jonathan Miller(1934–2019)

 Sir Jonathan Wolfe Miller, CBE

-He had been writing and performing revue sketches at Cambridge through the undergraduate years.
-The Footlights revue club at Trinity-and-King's-and-St John's had taken him in at twenty in 1953 and he had been a Footlights member through his medical training.
-John Bassett, the Cambridge organist who had been the previous year's musical director of the Edinburgh International Festival, brought him into the four-man satirical revue that Peter Cook of Pembroke, Dudley Moore of Magdalen, Alan Bennett of Exeter and Jonathan Miller of St John's took to the Edinburgh fringe of August 1960. *Beyond the Fringe* opened at the Lyceum Edinburgh on 22 August, transferred to the Fortune Theatre London in May 1961, opened on Broadway at the John Golden Theatre in October 1962 and ran there for fourteen months.
-He was twenty-eight at the end of the Broadway run.
-The medicine had become impossible to combine with the stage life and he gave up the practising medical career formally in 1964.
+He had been writing and performing revue at Cambridge through his medical training.
+John Bassett brought him into the four-man satirical revue that he, Peter Cook, Dudley Moore and Alan Bennett took to the Edinburgh fringe of August 1960.
+Beyond the Fringe transferred to the West End and to Broadway, where it ran for fourteen months; he was twenty-eight at the end of the run and gave up the practising medical career in 1964.

 He moved into producing and directing.
-The *Monitor* arts magazine at the BBC took him on as a producer in 1964 under Huw Wheldon; he produced sixty editions of *Monitor* across the next four years and learned, by his own subsequent account, how to organise the studio of a television-production crew.
-The Shakespeare project at the BBC came in 1979 when the corporation gave him the executive producer's chair of the BBC Television Shakespeare, the brief to produce all thirty-seven of the canonical Shakespeare plays as a single television series across six years.
-He produced twelve of the thirty-seven himself (*Antony and Cleopatra* and *King Lear* both with Olivier among them), and ran the series-management role through the editorial-and-commissioning side of the rest.
-The Shakespeare project, finished in 1985, remains the standard reference performance of the canonical Shakespeare on British television.
+The BBC's Monitor arts magazine took him on as a producer in 1964; he produced sixty editions and learned the studio.
+In 1979 the BBC gave him the executive producer's chair of the BBC Television Shakespeare, the brief to produce all thirty-seven canonical plays as a single series across six years.
+He produced twelve himself, including Antony and Cleopatra and King Lear with Olivier, and the series remains the standard reference performance of Shakespeare on British television.

-The opera-directing career was the third register of his adult life.
-He directed his first opera (Verdi's *Rigoletto* at the Kent Opera) in 1975 and across the following thirty years directed about a hundred and forty productions for the English National Opera, Glyndebourne, Scottish Opera, the Metropolitan Opera, La Scala and the Maggio Musicale Fiorentino.
-The English National Opera *Mikado* of 1986, set in a 1930s Mayfair grand hotel and the work that became the longest-running opera production in British operatic history, was Miller's.
-The English National Opera *Rigoletto* of 1982, set in 1950s Little Italy Manhattan, was the foundational example of his method (taking a Verdi or Mozart libretto and re-locating it on the working principle that the cultural-and-social specifics of the libretto needed to be made strange to a modern audience for the music to land properly).
+Opera direction was the third register of his life.
+From 1975 he directed about a hundred and forty productions for the English National Opera, Glyndebourne, the Metropolitan Opera and La Scala.
+His English National Opera Mikado of 1986, set in a 1930s Mayfair grand hotel, became the longest-running opera production in British operatic history, and his 1982 Rigoletto, relocated to 1950s Little Italy, was the model of his method: making a libretto's social specifics strange to a modern audience so the music could land.

-He presented the BBC's *The Body in Question* (1978), the thirteen-part television-documentary series on the human body that the post-war BBC produced as the broadcaster's foundational popular-science series of the period.
-He wrote the accompanying book that has stayed in print across the four decades since.
-He continued working through the 1980s and 1990s on a continuous rotation between BBC television documentary projects (*Madness*, 1991; *Atheism: A Rough History of Disbelief*, 2004), and opera direction across the British and European houses.
-He was knighted in 2002.
-He died at the small house in Camden Town he had shared with his wife Rachel Collet (a fellow former Middlesex Hospital medical student whom he had married in 1956) since the 1970s, on 27 November 2019, eighty-five years old, of Alzheimer's complications.
-The Miller name in its English-side catalogue is the medieval occupational *miller*, the worker at the watermill or the windmill, scattered as a surname across every parish that had a mill in the medieval economy; he carried the urban-Jewish-émigré variant of it into the post-war British intellectual-cultural establishment as the four-register figure (doctor, satirist, television producer, opera director) at the head of one of the most-public English-cultural lives of the century.
+He presented the BBC's The Body in Question (1978), the corporation's foundational popular-science television series of the period, wrote the book that has stayed in print since, and continued through the 1980s and 1990s on documentary projects, Madness (1991) and Atheism: A Rough History of Disbelief (2004), and opera.
+He was knighted in 2002 and died in Camden Town on 27 November 2019, eighty-five years old.
+The Miller name, the medieval occupational worker at the mill, he carried into the post-war British intellectual establishment as the four-register figure, doctor, satirist, television producer and opera director, at the head of one of the most public English cultural lives of the century.

 Achievements

-- ·Executive producer of the BBC Television Shakespeare, 1979–85; directed 12 productions
+- ·Executive producer of the BBC Television Shakespeare, 1979 to 1985; directed 12 productions

 - ·The Body in Question BBC series, 1978